निरुपम गुप्ता / Nirupam Gupta

 Byzantine Fault-Tolerance in Decentralized Optimization under Minimal Redundancy (arXiv, Sept'20),

-In this paper, we extended our prior work on Byzantine fault-tolerant distributed optimization for server-based system artchitecture to peer-to-peer system architecture.
-In short, this paper presents the first ever provably correct decentralized optimization algorithm for solving a general class of distributed optimization problem in the presence of Byzantine agents in a peer-to-peer multi-agent system.
+In this work, we extend our prior results on Byzantine fault-tolerant distributed optimization for server-based system artchitecture to the decentralized peer-to-peer system architecture.
+This paper presents the first ever provably correct Byzantine fault-tolerant decentralized optimization algorithm for high-dimensional optimization problems.

 Iterative Pre-Conditioning for Expediting the Gradient-Descent Method: The Distributed Linear Least-Squares Problem (arXiv, Aug'20),

-Preserving Statistical Privacy in Distributed Optimization, co-authored with Shripad Gade, Nikhil Chopra, and Nitin H. Vaidya.
-The IEEE Control Systems Letters (L-CSS 2021).
+Preserving Statistical Privacy in Distributed Optimization, with Shripad Gade, Nikhil Chopra, and Nitin H. Vaidya.

 We present a distributed optimization protocol that preserves statistical privacy of agents' local cost functions against a passive adversary that corrupts some agents in a peer-to-peer network without affecting the correctness of the solution, unlike the more widely used and popular differential privacy protocols.
-The protocol presented has a wide range of applications including privacy in distributed state estimation, resource allocation and machine learning.
+The work has been published in the IEEE Control Systems Letters, 2021.

 Some highlights of my education -

 I am humbly grateful for having received some decent education in this life.
-Besides literacy in three languages, namely Hindi (native), English, and Gujarati, I have also managed to obtain some academic degrees. 🙂
+Besides literacy in three languages, namely Hindi (native), English, and Gujarati, I have also managed to obtain a couple of academic degrees: